 Every email you have should include an unsubscribe link that’s readily identifiable and easy to find.
 When someone is ready to leave, don’t make it hard for them to go by burying or obfuscating your unsubscribe link.

 The unsubscribe link should then take people to a page that’s straight-forward and allows them to remove themselves from your list without having to jump through hoops.
 Nothing makes people angrier than having to invest a lot of effort into keeping your emails out of their inboxes.

 Remember, marking an email as spam takes about 2-seconds.
 So, if unsubscribing takes much more time than that, many recipients won’t bother to put in the effort.

 You should always be testing new ideas in your email campaigns.

 Although many marketers like to go with their “gut” on what they think is right, sending emails without collecting and analyzing data is a big mistake that can hurt performance in the long-run.

 Email marketing software like SendinBlue allows you to easily monitor campaign performance, so there’s no excuse not to.
-You should be sure to test subject lines, preview text, calls-to-action (CTAs), content, and promotional offers and then look at the performance data to make the right strategic decisions.
+You should be sure to test your subject line, preview text, call-to-action (CTA), content, and promotional offers and then look at the performance data to make the right strategic decisions.

 If you want more content like this, subscribe to our newsletter or follow us on Twitter!